chuckcho/youtube-8m-axon/README.md

 Based on some quick experiments, last year's winning method appears a superb starting point.
 (1) Very fast convergence.
 (2) Very robust GAP result.
 (3) More stable training, hence, easy to reproduce.
 (I've seen training unstabilities using Google's official starter kit) Their code is from: https://github.com/antoine77340/Youtube-8M-WILLOW.
 Slight modifications were made to address data format changes, and their code is in [willow directory](willow).

 ### Frame-level NetVLAD with context-gate model as baseline
-Run the following for the baseline model.
+Run the following for the baseline model (of course, check data directory before running).
 Note that we use a half of the training data for faster training and ease of comparing with model changes.
 See: https://axon.quip.com/bOpyAw3mGmb3/YouTube-8M-Using-Subset-of-Validation-Set-to-Increase-Speed-of-Inference for details.
 ```
 cd willow
 python train.py \
-  --train_data_pattern="/media/6TB/videos/yt8m/frame/train*[13579].tfrecord" \
+  --train_data_pattern="/media/6TB/videos/yt8m-v2/frame/train*[13579].tfrecord" \
   --model=NetVLADModelLF \
   --train_dir=gatednetvladLF-256k-1024-80-0002-300iter-norelu-basic-gatedmoe \
   --frame_features=True \